msinnl/msinnl.github.io-src/content/pages/publications.md

 **Submitted Articles**

-*  E. Alvarez-Miranda and M. Sinnl, A Branch-and-Cut Algorithm for the Maximum Covering Cycle Problem.
-Submitted, 2017. [(technical report)][20]
+*  E. Alvarez-Miranda and M. Sinnl, A note on computational aspects of the Steiner traveling salesman problem, [(technical report)][22]
-*  M. Fischetti, I. Ljubic, M. Monaci and M. Sinnl, Interdiction Games and Monotonicity.
-Submitted, 2016. [(technical report)][10]
+*  E. Alvarez-Miranda and M. Sinnl, Mixed-Integer Programming Approaches for the Tree t-spanner Problem, [(technical report)][23]

 **PhD Thesis**